Stollen

 Stollen ([ˈʃtɔlən] or [ʃtɔln]) is a fruit bread of nuts, spices, and dried or candied fruit, coated with powdered sugar or icing sugar and often containing marzipan.
 It is a traditional German Christmas bread.
 During the Christmas season the cake-like loaves are called Weihnachtsstollen (after "Weihnachten", the German word for Christmas) or Christstollen (after Christ).
+A ring-shaped Stollen made in a Bundt cake or Gugelhupf pan is called a Stollenkranz (stollen wreath).

 Ingredients

 Stollen is a cake-like fruit bread made with yeast, water and flour, and usually with zest added to the dough.
 Orangeat (candied orange peel) and candied citrus peel (Zitronat), raisins and almonds, and various spices such as cardamom and cinnamon are added.
 Other ingredients, such as milk, sugar, butter, salt, rum, eggs, vanilla, other dried fruits and nuts and marzipan, may also be added to the dough.
 Except for the fruit added, the dough is quite low in sugar.
 The finished bread is sprinkled with icing sugar.
 The traditional weight of a stollen is around 2 kg, but smaller sizes are common.
 The bread is slathered with melted unsalted butter and rolled in sugar as soon as it comes out of the oven, resulting in a moister product that keeps better.
 The marzipan rope in the middle is optional.
 The dried fruits are macerated in rum or brandy for a superior-tasting bread.

-Dresden Stollen (originally Striezel), a moist, heavy bread filled with fruit, was first mentioned in an official document in 1474, and Dresdner Stollen remains notable and available – amongst other places – at the Dresden Christmas market, the Striezelmarkt.
-Dresden Stollen is produced in the city of Dresden and distinguished by a special seal depicting King Augustus II the Strong.
+Dresden stollen (originally Striezel), a moist, heavy bread filled with fruit, was first mentioned in an official document in 1474, and Dresdner stollen remains notable and available – amongst other places – at the Dresden Christmas market, the Striezelmarkt.
+Dresden stollen is produced in the city of Dresden and distinguished by a special seal depicting King Augustus II the Strong.
 This "official" stollen is produced in only 110 Dresden bakeries.